 Over all timescales ranging from seconds to days, the unconditional distribution of mid-price returns displays tails that are heavier than a normal distribution (i.e., they have positive excess kurtosis).
-The exact form of the distribution has been found to vary with the timescale used.
-Across a wide range of different markets (e.g., \cite{Gopikrishnan:1998, Gu:2008empirical}), at the shortest timescales the tails of the distribution appear to be well-approximated by a power law with exponent $\alpha \approx 3$, thus earning the name ``the cubic law of returns'' in the literature. \textcite{Stanley:2008statistical} went on to conjecture that such a universal power-law tail might be a consequence of power-law tails in both the distribution of market order sizes and the instantaneous mid-price logarithmic return impact function.
-However, \textcite{Mu:2010tests} reported that this relationship did not hold in emerging markets, and \textcite{Drozdz:2007stock} noted that the tails are actually thinner, i.e., $\alpha>3$, in the most recent data, highlighting that the quantitative form of stylized facts may themselves change over time as trading styles evolve.
-At longer timescales, the distribution becomes increasingly better approximated by a normal distribution (a behaviour often referred to as \emph{aggregational Gaussianity}) \cite{Cont:2001, Gopikrishnan:1999, Zhao:2010}.
+Understanding heavy tails is central to risk management of investment strategies, because large price movements are more likely than they would be if returns were normally distributed.
+Heavy tails have been observed on Euronext \citep{Chakraborti:2011a}, the Paris Bourse \citep{Plerou:2008stock}, the S\&P 500 index \citep{Cont:2001, Gallant:1992, Gopikrishnan:1999}, FX markets \citep{Guillaume:1997}, the NYSE \citep{Gopikrishnan:1998}, the American Stock Exchange \citep{Gopikrishnan:1998, Plerou:2008stock}, NASDAQ \citep{Gopikrishnan:1998}, the LSE \citep{Plerou:2008stock}, and the Shenzhen Stock Exchange \citep{Gu:2008empirical}.
+However, the exact form of the distribution varies with the timescale used.
+Across a wide range of different markets (see, e.g., \citet{Gopikrishnan:1998} and \citet{Gu:2008empirical}), the tails of the distribution at the shortest timescales appear to be well-approximated by a power law with exponent $\alpha \approx 3$, thereby earning the monicker ``the inverse cubic law of returns''. \citet{Stanley:2008statistical} conjectured that such a universal tail might be a consequence of power-law tails in both the distribution of market order sizes and the instantaneous mid-price logarithmic return impact function.
+However, \citet{Mu:2010tests} reported that this relationship did not hold in emerging markets. \citet{Drozdz:2007stock} reported that the tails were less heavy (i.e., $\alpha>3$) in high-frequency market data for German, American, and Polish indices from 2004 to 2006, highlighting that the quantitative form of stylized facts might themselves change over time as trading styles evolve.
+At longer timescales, the distribution becomes increasingly well approximated by a normal distribution.
+This behaviour is often called \emph{aggregational Gaussianity} \citep{Cont:2001, Gopikrishnan:1999, Zhao:2010}.

-The return distribution has been found to exhibit heavy tails on Euronext \cite{Chakraborti:2011a}, the Paris Bourse \cite{Plerou:2008stock}, the S\&P 500 index \cite{Cont:2001, Gallant:1992, Gopikrishnan:1999}, foreign exchange markets \cite{Guillaume:1997}, the NYSE \cite{Gopikrishnan:1998}, the American Stock Exchange \cite{Gopikrishnan:1998, Plerou:2008stock}, NASDAQ \cite{Gopikrishnan:1998}, the LSE \cite{Plerou:2008stock}, and the Shenzhen Stock Exchange \cite{Gu:2008empirical}.
-The heavy-tailed nature of returns has particularly important consequences for market participants, as it highlights that large movements in price are more likely than they would be if returns were normally distributed, and is central to the management of risk when calculating investment strategies.